zazawertuy/Moral-ties/README.md

 # Code
 1.- The folder "Networks" contains networks with 1000 and 7500 nodes ordered by an increasing value of clustering coefficient.

-2.- The file "Moral Ties.py" in Python uses the networks presented in folder "Networks" and provides the metrics for both Direct Moral Ties and Indirect Moral Ties.
+2.- The file "code/Moral Ties.py" in Python uses the networks presented in folder "Networks" and provides the metrics for both
+Direct Moral Ties and Indirect Moral Ties.
 It also provides the inputs for the proofs of Theorems 1 and 3.

-3.- The file "proofs of Theorems 1 and 3.R" in R analyzes the robustness of the approximation for both Theorems in the article.
+3.- The file "code/proofs of Theorems 1 and 3.R" in R analyzes the robustness of the approximation for both Theorems in the article.